CodingGarden/troll-garden/README.md

 # Troll Garden

-A TBD chrome extension OR vs code extension with anti-features that will drive users clinically insane.
+A browser extension with anti-features that will drive users clinically insane.

 # Ideas